Fig: In culture

-In the Biblical Book of Genesis, Adam and Eve clad themselves with fig leaves (Genesis 3:7) after eating the forbidden fruit from the tree of the knowledge of good and evil.
-Likewise, fig leaves, or depictions of fig leaves, have long been used to cover the genitals of nude figures in painting and sculpture, for example in Masaccio's The Expulsion from the Garden of Eden.
-Moreover, according to the opinion of Rabbi Nehemya in the Talmud, the Tree of Knowledge in the Garden of Eden was a fig tree.
-Rabbi Nehemya says, "With the object they were corrupted, they were rehabilitated."
-There is also a Christian tradition that the Tree of Knowledge was the same fig tree Christ withers in the Gospels.
+Figs have significance in several religions.
+In Buddhism, Gautama Buddha attained enlightenment (bodhi) after meditating underneath a Ficus religiosa, the bodhi tree, for seven weeks (49 days) around 500 BC.
+The site of enlightenment is in present-day Bodh Gaya and its bodhi tree has been replaced several times.
+In Islam, Surah 95 of the Qur'an is named al-Tīn (Arabic for "The Fig"), as it opens with the oath "By the fig and the olive."
+In Christianity, figs appear in the Book of Genesis, where Adam and Eve clad themselves with fig leaves (Genesis 3:7) after eating the forbidden fruit from the tree of the knowledge of good and evil.
+Likewise, fig leaves, or depictions of fig leaves, have long been used to cover the genitals of nude figures in painting and sculpture.
+According to the opinion of Rabbi Nehemya in the Talmud, the Tree of Knowledge in the Garden of Eden was a fig tree.
+There is a Christian tradition that the Tree of Knowledge was the same fig tree that Christ withers in the Gospels.